-The colors mixing was beautiful.
+The color mixing was beautiful.

+He really wanted to make sure the sides of the canvas were painted too.
 Once we were done painting the canvas, we let it sit out to dry before peeling the tape off.

 He love it when the tape revealed a “J”.
 The design you make with the tape doesn’t have to be perfect (clearly this “J” is not perfect) and that adds to the beauty of the result.
 We’re going to hang this beauty on J’s door.

-Next time, one thing I will do differently is use a deeper canvas to give us more surface area.
+Next time, one thing I will do differently is to use a deeper canvas to give us more surface area.
 I forget what the technical canvas term is for these types of canvases but most art stores will be helpful to you.